Arxian/arxian.github.io/_posts/04-03-23-meta-sample.md

 # Magmar

 Magmar has historically been considered the strongest faction, although by sequential small nerfs its overall power level has fallen enough that some people consider it only 4th best.
 On the other hand, Magmar decks tend to be overbearing and frequently unfun to play against.
-Honourable mention not broken down here because I couldn't get a recent list for it: [Navy Seagull's Maggro](decklyst.vercel.app/decks/4rK)

 ## Midrange Magmar